make-all/tuya-local/README.md

 There are two options for configuring a device:
 - You can login to Tuya cloud with the Tuya or SmartLife app and retrieve a list of devices and the necessary local connection data.
-- You can provide all the necessary information manually [as per the instructions below](#finding-your-device-id-and-local-key).
+- You can provide all the necessary information manually [as per the instructions in DEVICES_DETAILS.md](DEVICE_DETAILS.md#finding-your-device-id-and-local-key).

 The first choice essentially automates all the manual steps of the second and without needing to create a Tuya IOT developer account.
 This is especially important now that Tuya has started time limiting access to a key data access capability in the IOT developer portal to only a month with the ability to refresh the trial of that only every 6 months.